multiversx/mx-exchange-sc/dex/price-discovery/docs/setup.md

 - start_time - phase 1 timestamp start
 - user_deposit_withdraw_time - phase 1 duration
 - owner_deposit_withdraw_time - phase 2 duration
+- owner_address - address of the owner, i.e. the one who will deposit/withdraw the launched tokens.
+Doesn't have to be the contract's owner.

 ```rust
 #[init]